jorgediazjr/mini_programs_blend/README.md

 BLEND_SUMMARY.txt to extract information on crystal: a, b, c, alpha, beta, gamma.
 If MERGING_STATISTICS.info exists, then it will also be able to find the completeness and redundancy of the cluster.
-NOTE: If the --read option is used, you must use the good_clusters program beforehand, in order to produce the PROMISING_CLUSTERS.txt file, otherwise it will not work.
+NOTE: If the --read option is used, you must use the good_clusters_blend program beforehand, in order to produce the PROMISING_CLUSTERS.txt file, otherwise it will not work.

 optional arguments:
   -h, --help            show this help message and exit -r, --read            if this option is selected, then program looks for
                         PROMISING_CLUSTERS.txt which is produced from
-                        good_clusters program
+                        good_clusters_blend program
   -c CLUSTERS [CLUSTERS ...], --clusters CLUSTERS [CLUSTERS ...]
                         enter the cluster(s) you want information on -m MINIMUM, --minimum MINIMUM